Jon Runyan: Houston/Tennessee Oilers/Titans

-Runyan was drafted in the fourth round (109th overall) of the 1996 NFL Draft by the Houston Oilers (now the Tennessee Titans).
+Runyan was selected in the fourth round (109th overall) of the 1996 NFL draft by the Houston Oilers (now the Tennessee Titans).
 He played with the Houston Oilers in 1996 and became a starter in only the sixth game of his rookie season.
 He moved with the team as they became the Tennessee Oilers in 1997 and 1998, and finally played one year in the new jerseys as the Tennessee Titans in 1999 when the team made it to Super Bowl XXXIV.
 Runyan was the last active player in the NFL to have played for the Houston Oilers.

 Philadelphia Eagles

-Runyan was signed by the Philadelphia Eagles to a six-year, $30 million contract on February 14, 2000 as an unrestricted free agent.
+Runyan was signed by the Philadelphia Eagles to a six-year, $30 million contract on February 14, 2000, as an unrestricted free agent.
 The contract made him the highest paid offensive lineman in NFL history at the time.
 Runyan was selected to the Pro Bowl in 2002.

 On March 24, 2006, the Eagles announced that Runyan had re-signed with the team with a three-year contract.
 He had visited with the New York Jets on March 21 prior to re-signing with the Eagles.

 In a Sports Illustrated magazine in October 2006, Runyan was ranked second on a list of the Dirtiest Players in the NFL.
 Bills linebacker Shawne Merriman stated that Runyan "was one of the dirtiest players I've ever been against in my whole entire life.
 He was real good at being dirty".
 Runyan did not deny the charges, criticizing the current game instead: "That's the way the game's supposed to be played.
 I think they’ve tried to change that over the years.
 It's turned into a basketball game out there."

 In a 2007 game against the Dallas Cowboys, Runyan instructed Eagles running back Brian Westbrook to take a knee at the one-yard line rather than score a touchdown with two minutes left in the game so that Dallas would not get the ball back.
 Westbrook followed Runyan's direction, the play worked, and Philadelphia won the game.

 A 2008 poll revealed that getting blocked by Runyan on a screen pass was one of the scariest things in the NFL.

 Runyan held the remarkable streak for an offensive lineman of having started 190 consecutive regular season games.
 This was the second longest streak among active NFL players in 2008.
 He has also started in all 18 playoff games his teams have appeared in during this streak.

-On January 28, 2009, Runyan had microfacture surgery on his right knee.
+On January 28, 2009, Runyan had microfracture surgery on his right knee.
 In February 2009, Runyan's contract expired with the team.
 He worked out for the Eagles on September 10, but did not sign a contract.
 He was signed by the San Diego Chargers, playing in five games before retiring.